Year Established: 1978

 - Annual gravesite inspections, including marker pictures and locations recorded by GPS.

 - Annual Christmas dinner.

 - June Lobster Dinner.

 - Guest speakers on member-interest issues.

-- Members participate, on a regular basis to national committees (i.e.: Dress Protocol, Website Development, and Advocacy).
+- Members participate, on a regular basis with national committees such as advocacy.